About the Data Center

 While appointments are not required for visiting the Data Center, we recommend that you first contact the Manager to ensure that the requested information is available at our Center.
 The Data Manager can help locate in-house resources, as well as online materials, and assist in some image-processing procedures.
 The Data Center is located in room 216 on the 2nd floor of Lincoln Field Building, in the center of the Brown campus.

-The Northeast Planetary Data Center is operated through a cooperative agreement between NASA's Planetary Geology and Geophysics Program and Brown University.
-The Data Center is part of a network of Regional Planetary Image Facilities located throughout the United States, Europe, and Japan.
+The Northeast Planetary Data Center is operated through a cooperative agreement between NASA and Brown University.
+The Center is part of a network of Regional Planetary Image Facilities located throughout the United States, Europe, and Japan.